homeymusic/timbre-and-consonance-paper/README.md

 pip3 install -r requirements.txt
 ```

+There is a line in `src/ConsonanceModel.R` which sets `RETICULATE_PYTHON`.
+You need to update this to the location of your Python executable,
+as it depends on the virtual environment system you use and the version of Python
+you have.

 ### Cloning the repository from Git

 If you wish to download this repository via Git instead of working via the